mrg/cbe/inserting-objects/basic-inserts.md

     }
 {% endhighlight %}

-Normal methods, such as `setFirstName` and `setLastName` call the Cayenne-generated setter (or getter) in the base class (`_Person.java`).
-However, Cayenne allows you to override methods or provide additional methods in the subclass (`Person.java`).
+Normal methods, such as `setFirstName` and `setLastName` call the Cayenne-generated setter (or getter) in the base class (`_Person`).
+However, Cayenne allows you to override methods or provide additional methods in the subclass (`Person`).
 In the case of a password, we don't want to store a plain-text password, but instead want to store a hashed value.
 Therefore, the `setPassword` method is overridden to automatically hash the plain-text value:

 {% highlight java linenos %}
 public class Person extends _Person